War on drugs: UN treaties and US influence

 Foreign anti-drug initiatives initially focused on Latin America, and expanded globally over time.
 Since the 1970s, billions of US aid dollars have been directed to anti-drug activity in Latin America.
 The US initially treated drug control as a law enforcement issue in foreign countries, providing assistance to police forces.
 In the 1980s, the US increasingly involved the military and private security firms, to provide training and support to armed forces in drug-producing and transit countries.
 As of 2024, the DEA has, in addition to 241 domestic offices, 93 foreign offices in 69 countries.
 In addition to numerous cooperative law enforcement actions worldwide against drug trafficking and money laundering, the DEA and other agencies, and the US military, have been involved in multi-year foreign drug campaigns, including in Colombia, Mexico and Afghanistan.

+On January 3, 2026, the United States launched a large-scale military operation, including airstrikes across northern Venezuela, and captured Venezuelan President Nicolas Maduro and his wife, Cilia Flores, during a raid in Caracas.
+U.S. forces flew them to New York, where they are to face federal charges including narco-terrorism and cocaine trafficking related to a long-standing indictment.

 Latin America

 In 2021, Gustavo Gorriti, journalist and founder of corruption-focused IDL-Reporteros news media, wrote a sharply critical editorial in the Washington Post on the impact of 50 years of the war on drugs on Latin America.
 He described the flow of drugs to the US as an "unstoppable industry" that triggered an economic revolution throughout the region, where the illegal drug trade with its high profit margins far exceeded the potential of legitimate businesses.
 Corruption among politicians and anti-drug forces soared, even as those in charge were "cultivating close relationships with U.S. enforcement and intelligence agencies."
 An underclass of poor farmers became economic hostages, depending on drug crops for their survival.
 The big winners were "the systems built to wage a fight that they soon realized would have no end. ...
 [The war on drugs] became a source for endless resources, inflated budgets, contracts, purchase orders, power, influence – new economies battling drug trafficking but also dependent on it."

 At a meeting in Guatemala in 2012, three former presidents from Guatemala, Mexico and Colombia said that the war on drugs had failed and that they would propose a discussion on alternatives, including decriminalization, at the Summit of the Americas in April of that year.
 Guatemalan President Otto Pérez Molina said that the war on drugs was exacting too high a price on the lives of Central Americans and that it was time to "end the taboo on discussing decriminalization".
 At the summit, the government of Colombia pushed for far-reaching changes to drugs policy, citing the catastrophic effects of the war on drugs in Colombia.